 Claims and judgments are recorded as liabilities if all the conditions of Governmental Accounting Standards Board pronouncements are met.
 Claims and judgments that would normally be liquidated with available expendable financial resources are recorded during the year as expenditures in the appropriate governmental fund types.
 If they are not liquidated with available expendable financial resources, a liability is recorded in the statement of net position.
+The related expenditure is recognized when the liability is liquidated.
 There were no significant claims or judgments at year-end.